Museum of Health Care at KingstonDigital Doors Open Kingston

 Museum of Health Care at Kingston

-The imposing beaux-arts-style Ann Baillie Building was originally a student nurses' residence from 1904-69.
-Now, it is the home of the Museum of Health Care with an extensive collection of artifacts.
-Gallery visits, tours of the collections rooms and children's craft activities will allow you to experience the history of health care in Canada.
-Registration required (limited capacity).
+The imposing Ann Baillie Building was originally a student nurses’ residence from 1904-69.
+Designated a National Historic Site in 1998, it is now the home of the Museum of Health Care with an extensive collection of artifacts.
+Gallery visits, interactive activities and a behind-the-scenes tour of the collections (15 minutes per tour) will bring Canada’s health-care story to life!

 Contact info